day8/re-frame/README.md

 app-db
 ```

-re-frame recomends that you put your data into one place (probably one dirty great
-big atom) which we'll call `app-db`.
+re-frame recomends that you put your data into one place which we'll call `app-db`.
 Structure the data in that place, of course.

 Now, this advice is not the slightest bit controversial for 'real' databases, right?
 You'd happily put all your well formed data into Postgres or mysql.
 But within a running application (in memory), it is different.
 If you have